docsdeveloperdemo/docdetective-dev-docs/docs/Sanitize URI Function.md

 console.log(sanitizedUri); // Output: https://www.example.com
 ```

-## Conclusion
+## Additional notes

-The `sanitizeUri` function is a useful tool for ensuring that URIs are in a consistent and valid format.
-This can be important for various reasons, such as ensuring proper formatting, preventing security vulnerabilities, and facilitating the parsing and processing of URIs.
+The `sanitizeUri` function is a simple function that can be used to improve the consistency and safety of URIs.
+However, it is important to note that the function does not perform any validation on the URI.
+For example, the function does not check to see if the URI is a valid URL or if it points to a valid resource.